Who Am I (Sim Simma)

 "Who Am I (Sim Simma)", or simply "Who Am I", is a reggae single released by dancehall artist Beenie Man in 1998.
 It is the second track on his album Many Moods of Moses released in 1997.

 The song is based on the "Playground" riddim (instrumental accompaniment), which was produced by Jeremy Harding.
 According to Harding, "Beenie Man had heard the riddim 'Playground' on several occasions and loved it.
 He had even written a tune already when he arrived at the studio to voice without any prior notice.
 I heard a knocking one morning...and couldn't believe when I saw Beenie Man sitting outside complaining about how long he had been banging down the door.
 I turned on the equipment, and he went straight into the booth to record a perfect version of "Who Am I" in what seemed like one take."

 The track helped to introduce Beenie Man to the world as a new reggae star in the pages of Newsweek and other major media outlets.
 He used a portion of this song in his reggae fusion single "Girls Dem Sugar" featuring Mýa which was released in 2000.

-This song was featured on the NBA 2K22 soundtrack.